Julow/LanguageInjector/README.md

 If a regex syntax is not valid, sublime text doesn't load the syntax and color scheme.
 (White background and black foreground)

-_The scope is a "name" of part of text, used for color schemes_
+_The scope is a "description" of part of text, used for color schemes_

 ### License